MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 ## New features in DPM 1801

 [System Center DPM 1801](https://blogs.technet.microsoft.com/dpm/2018/02/27/faster-vmware-backups-with-sc-1801-dpm/) supports back up and restore of VMware virtual machines, and extends the benefits of Modern Backup Storage to your VMware backups:
-* up to 50% storage savings,
+* Up to 50% storage savings
-* 3x faster backups,
+* Three times faster backups
-* and workload-volume affinity
+* Workload-volume affinity

 ::: moniker-end